Hearing voices

 Talking therapies can help you explore difficult emotions and learn how to manage and cope better with your voices.
 There are many different talking therapies available and it’s important to find what works for you.
 Here are some examples of talking therapies that can help with hearing voices.

-Cognitive behavioural therapy - CBT can help you deal with how your voices make you feel about yourself, though it doesn’t look at underlying reasons.
-CBT is helpful for reducing the anxiety you may feel about your voices, helping you gain control and stand up to them.
+CBT can help you deal with how your voices make you feel about yourself, though it doesn’t look at underlying reasons.
+CBT can help to reduce the anxiety you may feel about your voices, helping you gain control and stand up to them.

 Medication